Anishx/Anishx/README.md

 <br>
 <p align="left">
-I'm a Senior SDE in Canada
   <br>
-  📚 A Full stack Dev in [about-canada].
+  📚 A Full stack Dev in Canada.
 I'm freeromaing through the universe after having discovered that i'm an elf and i have 1000 years to live.
 I also am a FSD for living.
 There's 2 ways to reach out to me. if you'd like to talk:
   <a href="https://linkedin.com/aneesh-krishna-r" target="_blank" rel="noreferrer"> <img src="images/linkedinAnimated.gif" alt="spring" width="25" height="25"/> </a>
   <a href="https://www.twitch.tv/neonrick7" target="_blank" rel="noreferrer"> <img src="images/youtubeAnim.gif" alt="spring" width="25" height="25"/> </a>
   <br>